-For the period ended the 31 December 2021, the Group's General Insurance business was wholly made up of two Treaty Quota Share contracts entered into with Peak Reinsurance Company Limited.
+For the year ended the 31 December 2022, the Group's General Insurance business was made up of various Treaty quota share arrangements or binder agreements entered into with external global Insurance companies.
 These contracts are settled in USD and all technical reserving is also calculated in USD, which is the functional currency of the Company.
 The reserving methodology takes into account the possibility of non- USD denominated currencies on a "look through underlying policy basis."
 Consequently, the Company is not exposed to material currency risk against the reported values of the Company's assets and liabilities.